akiraohgaki/devbox/devbox/setup/README-devbox.md

 Welcome to devbox, a container as a development environment!

-The container comes pre-installed with Visual Studio Code Server and other popular developer tools.
+The container comes pre-installed with popular developer tools.

-- code-server, code
+- code
 - vim, git, curl, jq
 - gcc, g++, make, cmake
 - java, javac, mvn, gradle